EOSIO/eos/EXCHANGE_README.md

 ```

 This output indicates that the action "enumivo.coin::transfer" was delivered to 3 accounts/contracts, (enumivo.coin, scott, and exchange).
-The eosio token standard requires that both the sender and receiver account/contract be notified of all transfer actions so those
+The enumivo token standard requires that both the sender and receiver account/contract be notified of all transfer actions so those
 accounts can run custom logic.
 At this time neither `scott` nor `exchange` has any contact set, but the transaction log
 still notes that they were notified.